jaikarnyu/ninjatech_ai_assignment/README.md

 ## How to Run the Service Locally

-Follow the steps below to run the service:
+Follow the steps below to run the service locally:

 ### 1. Clone the Repository